 Traditional village house, well over 150 years old.
 Lots of space and sitting areas, including yard and balconies.

 Everything will be provided: sheets, towels, (olive) soap/detergent, spare/work clothes and gloves.

 FOOD: We are a Vegan/Vegetarian household.
 We eat fresh, seasonal, local food.
 Most of what we eat is grown and preserved by us, and the rest is sourced locally.
 All meals will be provided.
 We can share cooking/cleaning up duties.
 We strive to operate a no-waste kitchen.
 We regularly bake our own bread and usually have a good supply of homemade kombucha.

 WATER: We have very good drinking water from a nearby spring.
 Hot water from a thermal solar heater.
 Washing machine available, sun-dry.

 NATURAL LIVING: We avoid using non-biodegradable products, as all our wastewater eventually makes its way into the garden.

 WASTE: We try to compost all our waste (including our humanure thanks to our compost toilet), with little recycling and almost zero landfill waste.

-PETS: We have 2 cats and a dog (sometimes 2), who roam about the yard and garden.
+PETS: We have 12 Chickens, 3 cats and 3 dogs (sometimes 4), who roam about the yard and garden.
 We unfortunately cannot accommodate for any other pets.